Make Existing PowerPoints Accessible

 The best way to share your accessible PowerPoint is as a PowerPoint file (.PPTX).
 There are very few reasons to ever use PDFs and no reason to share a PowerPoint as a PDF.
-PDFs are not user-friendly, accessible, or as secure as you think.
+PDFs are not user-friendly, accessible, and not as secure as you think.

 Who benefits from better sharing